-We live in a universe of daylight and water where, adjusted between the cycles of night and day, of surge and dry spell, and the changing of the season, life thrives.
-A standout amongst the most imperative cycles of nature is the development of water.
+We live in a universe of daylight and water where, adjusted between the cycles of night and day, of a surge and dry spell, and the changing of the season, life thrives.
+A standout amongst the most important cycles of nature is the development of water.
 Water travels through the climate, through and over the earth, and through each living thing.
-Without water there is no life.
+Without water, there is no life.
 With water, even on planets other than our own, life is conceivable.

 The development of water is not irregular.
-Water is consistently going through the enviroment: falling as downpour, vanishing into mists, and going through each living thing.
-This cycling and reusing of water through Earth's biosphere is known as the water cycle, and it works the same route in the tropics of Florida, the rainforests of Washington State, and the prairies of Minnesota.
+Water is consistently going through the environment: falling as a downpour, vanishing into mists, and going through each living thing.
+This cycling and reusing of water through Earth's biosphere are known as the water cycle, and it works the same route in the tropics of Florida, the rainforests of Washington State, and the prairies of Minnesota.

-Water immerses the earth and covers 75% of it's surface.
-Billows of water vapor whirl through the environment, and immense amounts of water lie in shrouded holds profound underground.
+Water immerses the earth and covers 75% of its surface.
+Billows of water vapor whirl through the environment and immense amounts of water lie in shrouded holds deep underground.
 The volume of water on earth is enormous to the point that it is measured in cubic miles of water (envision a 3D square one mile wide, one mile long, and one mile high.

-Water vapor noticeable all around aggregates 3,100 cubic miles, and every day, 4 cubic miles of that aggregate falls as downpour or snow on the lower fourty-eight states.
-Albeit just a little rate of the aggregate rain and snow that falls every day falls on urban zones, the toxins, dregs and different issues created by spillover from towns and urban communities sways immeasurable aread downstream.
+Water vapor noticeable all around aggregates 3,100 cubic miles, and every day, four cubic miles of that aggregate falls as downpour or snow on the lower forty-eight states.
+Albeit just a little rate of the aggregate rain and snow that falls every day falls on urban zones, the toxins, dregs and different issues created by spillover from towns and urban communities sway extensive areas downstream.